NimaWoods/NimaWoods/README.md

 - 📦 Creating flexible, modular applications with maintainability in mind
 - 🔍 Optimizing **search tables**, improving **UI/UX**, and diving into advanced **Angular** patterns
 - 🐾 Animal lover with experience in **pet sitting** and caring for furry companions
-- 🎸 Guitar player and creative mind in my free time
 - 🌍 Dreaming of living and working in **Norway** one day

 ---